Are you feeding or fasting? How much should you eat, and how often should you eat when you’re living low carb?

 - Living low-carb and sugar-free will immediately stop the blood sugar roller coaster that you are currently living on and will curb your uncontrollable appetite.

-- Now add in healthy fats (read here why we eat high fat) and you will be satiated for longer too.
+- Now add in plenty of delicious healthy fats and you will be satiated for longer too.

 How much and how often to eat are common questions and the answer will be different for everyone.